adavis3280/Capstone/README.md

 Data mentioned above from fangraphs and statcast were merged into the events database, mlb_PA_2013to2018.csv in FinalMLBDatabaseCreation.ipynb, so that each event had a pitcher statline for the season of the event attached, as well as a mirroring hitter statline.

-## Final cleaned data saved to mlbxdb.csv
+ Final cleaned data will be saved to mlbxdb.csv in the data folder after running through the Fangraphsdataclean.ipynb and the FinalMLBDatabaseCreation.ipynb

 ## Model/Evaluate the Data
 A large neural network from the Keras library was compiled and fit in NNetFitFunctioCreation.ipynb.
 The 'Softmax' multiclassifier was used to give each potential at bat outcome a probability.
 Parameters of this model are still being changed and could potentially require tuning.